nipunbandara/avanoa-frontend/README.md

 # avanoa-frontend

-Avanoa is an Application uses as a communication platform for people who has motor disabilities
+Avanoa is a communication tool for people who has motor disabilities which is operatable using eye movements.